 Stamaril (Yellow Fever)

 If you do not have evidence of having had 2 doses of MMR vaccine (measles, mumps, rubella) you may require a booster.
-Flu vaccine is worth considering if you are not already immunised.
+Influenza vaccine is worth considering if you are not already immunised.

 Our practice is accredited to administer Yellow Fever vaccine.
 This vaccine is a requirement for travel to some countries in Africa, South America, Central America and the Caribeean.
 See here for more information.